amm009uk/sonoff_LightSwitch/README.md

 Once device is connected to your WiFi, find its IP and connect to it through using a Browser.
 User/Password are stored in sonoff_LightSwitch/src/User.h and you can always modify and flash new firmware to change it.
 Follow on screen firmware update instructions to flash new firmware.

 -------------------------------------------------------------------------------------------------------------
+##Credits
-- I am simply reusing other peoples amazing work for instance the following libraries:
+I am simply reusing other peoples amazing work for instance the following libraries:
 	- [PubSubClient](https://github.com/knolleary/pubsubclient)
 	- [WifiManager](https://github.com/tzapu/WiFiManager)
 	- [RemoteDebug](https://github.com/JoaoLopesF/RemoteDebug)